(related: “about the blog”)

 (3) practical applications and theoretical implications:

-- how teaching literature helps to think about literature itself, in its broad sense and broader context
+- how teaching literature helps to think about literature itself, in its broad sense and broader context: for example, teaching language in a “culturally enriched” way, through and with literature and other creative arts, as integral parts of a whole rich biodiverse living environment

 - pre- and post-modern textualities and hypertextualities